DrewLeetw/Pi-SD-Installer-OSX/README.md

 python ./pisdinstaller.py ~/Downloads/wheezy-raspbian.img
 ```

-PI SD Installer is using dd command so,it will request sudouser password.
+PI SD Installer uses  dd command, so it will request sudouser password.

-#### Select the disk to write the image to by selecting the disk number provided in the output.
+#### Select the disk to write the image by selecting the disk number which is provided in the output.
 ```
 +------------------------+
 |No    disk       size   |